Student Services and Facilities

 Evans Way, Room 002

-Evans Way and Tudbury Hall are arranged in suites of 4 to 12 students.
+Evans Way and Tudbury Halls are arranged in suites of 4 to 12 students.
 Each suite has a central living room, one to two bathrooms, and two to four bedrooms.
-Evans Way also has a study room, exercise room, and a multi-purpose auditorium.
+Evans Way also has a study room, exercise room, a game room, and a multi-purpose auditorium.
 Students living here are required to purchase the “A” meal plan

 Baker Hall is a traditional style residence hall.
 The five floors in Baker Hall provide a community atmosphere with frequent opportunities to interact with other students.
 The building has community lounges for group studying or socializing.
 Students living here are required to purchase the “A” meal plan

-610 Huntington Avenue houses upperclass students in 4 and 6 person apartments with double bedrooms, a common area, kitchen, and bathroom.
+610 Huntington Avenue houses upper class students in 4 and 6 person apartments with double bedrooms, a common area, kitchen, and bathroom.
 610 Huntington Avenue also features an exercise room, a computer room, a large lounge, a game room, and a meeting/study area.
-Student living here are required to purchase the “C” meal plan.
+Students living here are required to purchase the “C” meal plan.

-555 Huntington Avenue houses upper-class students in apartments ranging from 4 to 9 students with singles, doubles, and triples.
-All apartments have a kitchen area and bedrooms.
-Each floor above the second area has a lounge/study area.
-Student living here are required to purchase the “C” meal plan.
+555 Huntington Avenue houses upper-class students in 4 to 9 person apartments with singles, doubles, and triples.
+All apartments have a kitchen area, bathroom, and bedrooms.
+Each floor above the second has a lounge/study area.
+Students living here are required to purchase the “C” meal plan.

-Each of the co-ed residence halls is staffed with a professional live-in Resident Director and a paraprofessional staff of undergraduate Resident Assistants responsible for maintaining a welcoming, educational, and purposeful community which focuses on personal and social student development.
-If students have questions or concerns about their living situation they are encouraged to seek the help of the Resident Assistants or their Resident Directors who oversee their residence areas.
+Each of the co-ed residence halls is staffed by a professional live-in Resident Director and a paraprofessional staff of undergraduate Resident Assistants responsible for maintaining a safe, welcoming, educational, and purposeful community focused on personal and social student development.
+If students have questions or concerns about their living situation they are encouraged to seek the help of a Resident Assistant or their Resident Director who oversee the residential areas.

-For more information, call 617-989-4160 or visit the Housing and Residential Life Office located on the ground floor in the rear of the Evans Way residence hall.
+For more information, call 617-989-4160, email firstname.lastname@example.org, or visit the Housing and Residential Life Office located on the ground floor in the rear of the Evans Way residence hall.